Making a Practice Trauma-Informed

 Non-trauma informed: Sit across from a partner and look at each other.

 Trauma-informed: As we begin the exercise, I invite you to sit across from your classmate.
 Find a comfortable space to start.
-You can look your classmate in the eye or soften your gaze to the floor or some place in the room, whichever is more comfortable.
+You can look at your classmate’s eyes or soften your gaze to the floor or some place in the room, whichever is more comfortable.